Letting Go of a Past Relationship

 7. Whenever you find yourself weeping about that person, think about something painful or something unpleasant in the love relationship.
 That will lead you to stop thinking abut the person.
 Choose another image to concentrate on, instead of focusing on the past love.

-Forgiveness helps.
+Forgiveness for yourself and for others really does help.
 To forgive the other person and yourself try the following:

 1. Write down the name of the person that has hurt you in the past.
 Explain in detail what they did to hurt you.
 Holding on to past hurts and anger only hurts you and keeps you from leading a more positive fulfilling life.
 Now read and review the words you have written.
 Repeat to yourself and out loud the following.
 "I forgive (name names) and I release the hurt and anger I have felt and now go free."
 THEN TEAR UP THE LIST!